 Q: What’s the proposal story?
 How did it all unfold and were you surprised?

-A: Keith had been offered a new job in Las Vegas and after spending some time talking about it, we decided that he would take the job and that we would move to there together.
+A: Keith had been offered a new job in Las Vegas and after spending some time talking about it, we decided that he would take the job and that we would move there together.
 We had a lot going on, but we had only one weekend to get to Vegas and find somewhere to live.
-The night before we were going to drive to Vegas and look at a places to live, we were meeting my family to have dinner – as a sort of going away dinner.
+The night before we were going to drive to Vegas and look at places to live, we were meeting my family to have dinner – as a sort of going away dinner.
 Keith came home from work and I was getting ready for dinner.
 Keith asked me to give him a back rub, which I was too busy to do, but he insisted it would be just for a second.
 I reluctantly gave in.
 Keith asked me if I would agree to give him a back rub once a week until the end of time.
 I agreed.
 Then he asked, “How about two?”
 I said, “Don’t push your luck.”
-He proceeded to confirm that I agreed to once per week, which I said yes again.
+He proceeded to confirm that I agreed to once per week, to which I said yes again.
 Keith got up and was suddenly on his knee holding a ring.
 I was absolutely stunned.

 Q: As you plan your wedding, what has this experience been like?
 What’s your advice to others as they plan their wedding?

 A: People say it’s going to be stressful and you’re going to lose your mind, but as of now that really hasn’t happened.
 I have several people to bounce ideas off of and are there to help me with whatever I need, which has made it easy to plan even being in another state.
-There’s a hundred decisions to make about everything from big things like menu and food to little things like which stamp to buy.
-But at the end of the day nobody is going to remember what stamp you used to mail the invitation, so my advice would be to focus on how you want your wedding day to feel and be remembered.
+There are a hundred decisions to make about everything from big things like menu and food to little things like which stamp to buy.
+But at the end of the day, nobody is going to remember what stamp you used to mail the invitation, so my advice would be to focus on how you want your wedding day to feel and be remembered.
 Make that your focus.